-If the bound copies are not submitted to the office of the Associate Dean of Biomedical Sciences, the student will not be certified by the School of Medicine as an MS or PhD graduate.
-Moreover, the certification will have as the completed day of graduation the academic session when the bound thesis was submitted to the office of the Associate Dean of Biomedical Sciences (May, as date of graduation: if submitted between January to May; Summer, as date of graduation: if submitted by June-July; December, as date of graduation: if submitted between August to December).
-If a student fails to submit the bound originals and copies of his/her thesis/dissertation within 6 months of his/her (approved) oral presentation, the Department may dismiss the student from the Program (unless a valid excuse justifies the delay, and this must be presented in writing to the student Department Chair for his/her consideration).
+If the bound copy and evidence of ProQuest submission are not submitted to the office of the Associate Dean of Biomedical Sciences, the student will not be certified by the School of Medicine as an MS or PhD graduate.
+Moreover, the certification will have, as the completed day of graduation, the academic session where the bound thesis was submitted to the office of the Associate Dean of Biomedical Sciences (May, as date of graduation, if submitted between January to May; Summer, as date of graduation, if submitted by June-July; December, as date of graduation, if submitted between August to December).
+If a student fails to submit the bound originals and copies of his/her thesis/dissertation within 6 months of his/her (approved) oral presentation, the Department may dismiss the student from the Program (unless a valid excuse justifies the delay, and this must be presented in writing to the student Department Chair for consideration and final approval by the Graduate Program Committee).
+If the Graduate Program Committee approves the excused delay in turning in the thesis/dissertation, the required administrative academic procedures will be carried out in order to award the degree.
+If the delay is longer than 6 months, the student will need to request re-admission to the Graduate Program in order to submit the final signed thesis/dissertation to the office of the Associate Dean of Biomedical Sciences for approval of degree completion.